yungyuc/nsdhw_24au/project/ntut-xuan/README.rst

 How do we describe the polygon
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We will trying to describe the polygon with point set.
+We will trying to describe the polygon with the ordered point set, it will
+store the vertex of the polygon clockwised or counterclockwised.

-In point set, it will contains lot of x and y pair
+In ordered point set, it will contains lot of x and y pair
 to describe the vertex of polygon.

-The point set file may be Wavefront `.obj` file.
+The ordered point set file may be Wavefront `.obj` file.

 For example: A square may have these point: (0, 0), (3, 0), (3, 3) and (0, 3).